Alternative Housing Ordinance Amendments (updated 1/22/26)

 It’s been our concern all along that the regulations would be so restrictive and expensive that it’s just housing on paper, not on the ground.
-The two-year requirement people will either discourage people from taking advantage of the Ordinance, or they will resort to the unregulated housing black market.
+The prohibitive costs and restrictions will discourage people from taking advantage of the RV Ordinance, and they will continue to resort to the unregulated housing black market.
+Nevertheless, the RV Ordinance does offer a relatively inexpensive way for people to get into legal housing at a fraction of the cost of traditional housing.

-Consequently, the major effect of the Ordinance may be to give Code Compliance the guidelines to require the landlord and/or tenant to bring an existing and occupied alternative dwelling unit into compliance instead of forcing the relocation of the tenant.
+The major effect of the RV Ordinance will be to give Code Compliance the guidelines to require the landlord and/or tenant to bring an existing and occupied alternative dwelling unit into compliance instead of forcing the relocation of the tenant.

 Code Compliance must remain complaint-driven.
 Code Compliance must be directed to prioritize bringing violators into compliance.
 Forced relocation must only be used as a last resort.
 Meritless and malicious complaints must be dismissed.

-Probably the biggest disincentive to requesting a permit for a legal RV placement is the requirement in Section C.1. of the Ordinance.
+Probably the biggest disincentive to requesting a permit for a legal RV placement is the requirement in Section C.1. of the RV Ordinance.
 That section requires a fee and inspection every two years to renew the permit.
-Very few people are going to want to agree to that.
-An initial inspection and permit should be sufficient.
+Very few people are going to want to agree to that, much less pay to be inspected.
+Just as with other ADUs, initial inspection and permit should be sufficient.

 Amendment #2 – Reduce permissible acreage

-The purpose of the Ordinance is to provide more housing.
+The purpose of the RV Ordinance is to provide more housing.
 Restricting RV tenancy to three acres (Section C.6.) or more limits the availability of housing.
 We recommend one acre with proper screening and setbacks.
+Many existing RV rentals are peacefully living on lots that are on smaller than three-acres.

 Amendment #3 – increase rental term

-The purpose of the Ordinance also is to provide housing for low-income locals, not tourists.
-We recommend changing Section C.5.a. from 30 days to 90 days to discourage short-term rentals.
+The purpose of the RV Ordinance also is to provide stable, long-term housing for low-income locals, not tourists.
+We recommend changing Section C.5.a. from a minimum rental term of 30 days to at least 90 days.

 Amendment #4 – This amendment has been withdrawn.